lu7did/ADX-rp2040/src/RDX-rp2040/README.md

 The receiver sub-system is identical than the ADX Transceiver.

+### SWR protection

+A Zener Diode (D10,1N4756) located where the board TP3 is defined would prevent a situation of high SWR to damage the finals.

 ### RF Power

 The RF power (driver and finals) is identical than the ADX Transceiver.